Kristina01111000/Drws_site/README.md

 - figure out why buttons on promo page aren't going away when full screen
 - 	make a new class to see if that works, the button css class still works, something with the screensize class is the issue
 - 	maybe the new update messed with how that works?
+- 	get confirmation on the button text then manually put the css class in the button
 - still doesn't automatically update :(